-Those days are long passed for Marion, her grief over the loss of her mother intertwined with her own more general sorrows.
-A loving mother, but unable to maintain a brave face for her daughter, Marion decides to leave her childhood home and her family with it.
+Those days are long passed for Marion, now grieving over the loss of her mother while contending with her own more general sorrows.
+A loving mother, but unable to maintain a brave face for her daughter, Marion decides to take temporary leave of her childhood home and her family with it.
 Nelly’s a smart girl, but her mother’s absence weighs on her like it would for any young child.

 The departure of her mother only furthers Nelly’s curiosity of her parents’ youth.
 Children rarely get a clear picture of the interior lives of the generations that came before them.
-In search of a closer bond to her lineage, Nelly ventures into the woods to find the makeshift hut her mother built into her own youth.
+In search of a closer bond to her lineage, Nelly ventures into the woods to find the makeshift hut her mother built when she was Nelly’s age.
 What she finds instead is a young girl named Marion (Joséphine’s sister Gabrielle Sanz), constructing her own hut in the woods.